NextFaze/dev-fun/com.nextfaze.devfun.inject.dagger2/-inject-from-dagger2/-init-.md

 ### Annotation Based

-Use [Dagger2Component](../../com.nextfaze.devfun.annotations/-dagger2-component/index.md) on functions that return components (`@get:Dagger2Component` on properties).
+Use [Dagger2Component](../../com.nextfaze.devfun.annotations/-dagger2-component/index.md) on functions/properties/getters that return components.

 Provides some level of support for manually specifying scopes (any/or attempts to guess them based on the context).